Tommos0/TEAM/projects.md

    - 18-21 September
    - 13-16 November

-Traditionally, on the last day (Thursday) we end with a dinner at the eScience Center.
+Traditionally, lunch will be provided during these 4 days and on the last day (Thursday) we end with a dinner at the eScience Center.

 The focus of this years team project is our own software, the 'gems' of eStep.
 We will have 6 teams, each focusing on a specific tool and polishing it to perfection: